unionai-oss/pandera/docs/source/dataframe_schemas.rst

 DataFrame Schemas
 =================

-The :py:class:`DataFrameSchema` class enables the specification of a schema that verifies the columns and index of a pandas ``DataFrame`` object.
+The :class:`~pandera.schemas.DataFrameSchema` class enables the specification of a schema that verifies the columns and index of a pandas ``DataFrame`` object.

 The ``DataFrameSchema`` object consists of |column|_\s and an |index|_.